Updated: Sep 2

 I have also finally found a good counseling center that provides wrap around services.
 I cannot stress enough how important that is.
 I have a team of professionals that work together to help me.
 I go to two counselors, and a medication provider.
 My center also offers case management.
 A case manager can help with setting appointments, applying for disability, and finding additional services to help in other areas of your life.

-I have also made a video about what depression feels like if you would like some more information.
+I have also made a video about what depression feels like if you would like some more information, or would like to try to explain depression to friends and family who don't understand how you are feeling.

 Please know that there IS help out there if you are struggling with depression like I do!